 Meet The Staff

-Originally from New York, Resident Director Elizabeth Cameron-Cooper studied communications at Quinnipiac University in Connecticut.
+Originally from New York, Elizabeth Cameron-Cooper studied communications at Quinnipiac University in Connecticut.
 She has lived and worked with American study abroad students in London since 2002 and is an expert on advising students on cultural adjustment and living abroad.
 Elizabeth has traveled extensively throughout the UK and Europe, providing a wealth of information for CIEE students.
-As Resident Director, Elizabeth is available for advice and support throughout the semester and oversees all aspects of the CIEE London Program.
+As resident director, Elizabeth is available for advice and support throughout the semester.
+She oversees all aspects of CIEE programs in London.

 Renée loves working with international students; seeing the excitement on arrival day and the comfort upon departure; She truly believe it’s a fascinating process how one makes a place his or her new home.

 Where You'll Study

 In Amsterdam, students study at the CIEE Study Center, located on the Roetersstraat on the eastern side of the city center, steps from Amsterdam’s Zoo and in close proximity to the University of Amsterdam.
 While in

 London, students study at the CIEE Study Center in South Kensington.

 Housing & Meals